Eterea/blender/docs/tips.md

 When you split the instances to separate groups and assign different materials to them, GN creates a separate copy of the geometry data for each branch and is able to do different things to them.

-(Note how the spreadsheet will list two geometry sets, one with some instances and another with others.
-Instead of one geometry set with all instances, like before the separate operation)
+Note how the spreadsheet will list two geometry sets, one with some instances and another with others.
+Instead of one geometry set with all instances, like before the separate operation.

 Also: Evaluate on Domain and Evaluate at Index won't work.
 You could think of there being a barrier between "instance data" and "geometry data", meaning you can't really mix both.